-Concerns by the citizens of Missouri and the Missouri legislature regarding allegations of racial profiling by law enforcement prompted the passage in 2000 of Section 590.650, RSMo.
+Concerns raised by the citizens of Missouri and the General Assembly regarding allegations of racial profiling by law enforcement prompted the passage in 2000 of Section 590.650, RSMo.
 That statute requires that all peace officers report specific information—including a driver’s race—for each vehicle stop made in the State.
 Law-enforcement agencies must provide the data to the Attorney General by March 1, and the Attorney General is required to compile the data and report to the Governor no later than June 1 of each year.
-The Governor may withhold state funds for any agency that does not comply with these requirements.
+The Governor may withhold state funds from any agency that does not comply with these requirements.

 |State population %||100.00%||82.76||10.90||2.94||1.71||0.41||1.28|

 |Notes: Population figures are collected from 2010 Census data based on persons 16 and older who designated a single race.
 Hispanics may be of any race.
 “Other” includes persons of mixed race or unknown race.

 Disparity index = (proportion of stops / proportion of population).
 A value of 1 represents no disparity; values greater than 1 indicate over-representation, values less than 1 indicate under-representation.

 Search rate = (searches / stops) X 100.